Here's How the 'Christian Girl Autumn' Women Responded to the Meme

-In the wake of the “Christian Girl Autumn” meme spreading across , the two women who unwittingly became the subject of the joke have shared their take on it.
+In the wake of the “Christian Girl Autumn” meme spreading across the internet, the two women who unwittingly became the subject of the joke have shared their take on it.

 After Twitter user @lasagnabby, a 19-year-old college student named Giovanni, posted a now three-year-old photo of lifestyle bloggers Emily Gemma and Caitlin Covington with the caption, “Hot Girl Summer is coming to an end, get ready for Christian Girl Autumn,” on Friday, the tweet quickly racked up nearly nearly 51,000 likes and 13,000 retweets.